 science.
 These were circulated, discussed, and revised.
 Then more

-than 300 experts from more than 50 countries convened in Geneva in
+than 300 experts from more than 50 countries convened in a World Climate Conference in Geneva in

-1979 to examine the review papers and recommend conclusions.
+1979 (under the chairmanship of the invaluable Bob White) to examine the review papers and recommend conclusions.
 The experts'

 views were diverse, and they managed to reach a consensus only that there was a "serious concern that the continued expansion of man's activities" — including in particular emissions of CO2 — "may cause significant extended regional and even global changes of climate."
 Effects might become visible by the end of the century, so governments should start preparing for "significant social and technological readjustments," along with sponsoring more research on climate change and its potential impacts.(22a) This cautious statement